 Many entrepreneurs and companies are active in developing their area.
 The regional government and health and social services reform will open up new venues for the residents to get involved in the development of the entire county.
 Decisions on land use policy, transport infrastructure and other strategic and structural matters will be made by elected county councils.
 Other means to make things happen include the right of initiative, various boards and councils, and client panels.
 Better opportunities for citizens’ participation is also in the interest of the companies and business.

-+ Well-being and health
++ Wellbeing and health

-Health care and social services of the county:
+Health and social services of the county:

-- services provided by health and social services centre
+- health and social services centre services

 - hospital services